scsm-ua/kirtan-guide-en/songs/hari-nama-mahamantra-sarva-mantra-sara.md

 Lord Krishna, son of Nanda, of all lords the Leader —\
 The great Shiva and all the gods serve His feet forever;\
-The touchstone of the Name is Krishna incarnate—\
+The touchstone of the Name is Krishna incarnate —\
 His Pastimes, nature, form, also think not separate.

 #### 3